SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Recruitment of health care providers

-The health care providers will identify people with dementia and their care partners to take part in the intervention.
+The health care providers identified people with dementia and their care partners to take part in the intervention.

 June 2021